Wing configuration: Dihedral and anhedral

 Some biplanes have different degrees of dihedral/anhedral on different wings.
 The Sopwith Camel had a flat upper wing and dihedral on the lower wing, while the Hanriot HD-1 had dihedral on the upper wing but none on the lower.

 In a cranked or polyhedral wing the dihedral angle varies along the span.
-(Note that the description "cranked" varies in usage.Benoliel, Alexander M., Aerodynamic Pitch-up of Cranked Arrow Wings: Estimation, Trim, and Configuration Design, Virginia Polytechnic Institute & State University, May 1994, retrieved 31 March 2012 See also Cranked arrow planform.)
+(Note that the description "cranked" varies in usage.
+See also Cranked arrow planform.)